DJ Spinderella

-Deidra Muriel Roper (born August 3, 1970), known professionally as DJ Spinderella or simply Spinderella, is an American DJ, rapper and producer.
+Deidra Muriel Roper (born August 3, 1971), known professionally as DJ Spinderella or simply Spinderella, is an American DJ, rapper and producer.
 She is best known as a member of the hip-hop group Salt-N-Pepa.
-Roper occasionally appeared in The Salt-n-Pepa Show, a reality TV series focusing on reforming the group and which aired on the VH1 network in 2008.
+Roper occasionally appeared in The Salt-n-Pepa Show, a reality TV series focusing on reforming the group, which aired on the VH1 network in 2008.

 Early life

 Deidra Muriel Roper was born August 3, 1970, and raised in Brooklyn, New York City, as one of five children.
 Her early influence in music began as a child, fascinated by her father's record collection growing up.
 Roper began her career as a DJ at age 14.
 During her sophomore year in high school, she began dating a local DJ who she learned DJ techniques from.
 Shortly thereafter, she began marketing herself as a DJ in the area around Brooklyn.
 At age 16, Roper was approached in school by a classmate who asked her would she be interested in joining an all-female rap group.
 The classmate knew Hurby "LuvBug" Azor, the producer of the group, and arranged for Roper to audition for him.